Gauged compact $Q$-balls and $Q$-shells in a multi-component $CP^N$ model: Introduction

 The paper is structured as follows.
-In Section \ref{sec:sec1}, we show the multi-component $CP^N$ model and its parametrization.
-In Section \ref{sec:sec2}, we explored the gauged form of the model, energy density, Noether charges, and electric charges of field configurations.
-Section \ref{sec:sec3} is devoted to the presenting of numerical solutions, and Section \ref{sec:sec4} is devoted to the discussion and summary of the paper.
+In Sec. \ref{sec:sec1}, we show the multicomponent $CP^N$ model and its parametrization.
+In Sec. \ref{sec:sec2}, we explore the gauged form of the model, energy density, Noether charges, and electric charges of field configurations.
+Section \ref{sec:sec3} is devoted to numerical solutions, and Sec. \ref{sec:sec4} is devoted to a discussion and summary.